The Mellon Foundation awarded $150,000 to Knox College for a research project entitled “Pedagogies, Communiti...

 Food plays a major role in the Knox community and Knox is committed to a healthy, sustainable food system at every point from farm to fork and back to field.

-Also referred to as the "high tunnel", this 3,000 sq ft structure is used to extend the growing season.
-The Knox Farm comprises the high tunnel as well as an outdoor space just west of the tunnel.
-A smaller high tunnel to the north, is used primarily for educational purposes, though the Knox Farm is also an opportunity for students to gain hands-on experience in production farming.
+Also referred to as the "high tunnels", these structures are used to extend the growing season.
+The Knox Farm comprises two high tunnels as well as two outdoor spaces just west and south of the tunnels.
+Knox Farm is an opportunity for students to gain hands-on experience in growing produce.
 The Farm produces food for on-campus use and for sharing with the community.
 For details and how to get involved, please visit the Knox Farm page.

 Sustainability initiatives in dining services extend to Knox's residential, grab-n-go, and retail dining venues.
 From locally sourced produce and humanely raised meat to trayless dining, each level of the food system is examined to minimize waste.